Elastohydrodynamic interactions in soft hydraulic knots: Theoretical model

 We consider a single junction, comprising a top and a bottom channel of width $w$, crossing perpendicularly and separated by a flexible square membrane of thickness $\tau$.
 As a result of the transmural pressure, the membrane bends downwards, reducing the bottom channel cross-section and increasing its hydraulic resistance.

 We assume that the membrane is thin, in the sense that $\tau \ll w$, and that it is clamped at its boundaries.
 In practice, the transmural pressure drop changes as the pressure drops along the compressed channel and is thus a function of $z$ (Fig.~\ref{Fig:Sketch_junction}a).
-Furthermore, the membrane is clamped to the edges at $x,z =\pm w/2$, which demands a complicated 2D description of the deflection.
+Furthermore, the membrane is clamped on all four edges in the $w$-by-$w$ area in which the two channels intersect, which demands a complicated 2D description of the deflection in the form of cumbersome series expansions \citep{Timoshenko1987}.
+Even if we accounted for such solutions, solving the fluidic problem, which amounts to solving Reynolds equation $\nabla\cdot(H^3 \nabla p) = 0$ (with $H$ the channel height, see Fig.~\ref{Fig:Sketch_junction}) if the membrane slope is small \citep{bruus2007theoretical}, does not lead to analytical solutions because of the complicated form of $H$.
 To keep the simplest possible approach yet retaining the constriction of the bottom channel as the essential ingredient, we ignore the dependence along the $z-$direction by assuming uniform transmural pressure $\Delta p_m$ and neglecting end effects near the clamped region at $z=\pm w/2$.
 Moreover, we assume that the membrane deflection $\zeta(x)$ remains small, such that $|\zeta'(x)|\ll 1$.
 However, the deflection is often comparable to, or larger than, the membrane thickness.
 Hence, the bending of the membrane induces a tension force $T$, which must be retained in the analysis \citep{Landau1986}.
 In such a case, the deflection obeys the equation:

 where $B=E\tau ^3 /[12(1-\nu^2)]$ is the flexural rigidity (with $\nu$ the Poisson ratio), with clamped boundary conditions:

 The solution to \eqref{eq:FVK} with boundary conditions \eqref{eq:clamped} is: